medhabalani/daa/ass3/readme.md

 **Faculty Name-**"Dr. Mohammed Javed"

-**Mentor Name-** "Mr. Bulla Rajesh"
+**Mentor Name-** "Md.
+Meraz"

 ---
 ## Problem Statement
-Find sorted components in a given set.
-Merge sorted components to sort the given set.
+Find improved method for Binary Search using heuristics.

 ---
 ## How to use code